The woman behind the words

 Never-ending journey

-I complain, yes.
-Sometimes loudly, sometimes with memes, maybe too much.
-But never without love.
+I can complain, yes.
+Often with memes.
+Maybe too much.
+But always with love.
 My son is the greatest gift of my life.
-Watching him grow and learn fills me with awe and an overwhelming sense of responsibility.
-I want to raise him in a home where love is all around, mistakes are allowed, and showing up matters most (even in sweatpants).
+Watching him grow fills me with awe, and with a kind of responsibility that makes me want to be better.
+I want to raise him in a home where love is all around, mistakes are allowed, and showing up matters most.
+I know that sounds like something from a cheap motivational poster, but I’m really starting to get what that means.
+I used to think I had to get everything right.
+Now I know that being there (tired, messy, unsure) matters more than doing it all perfectly.
+That’s what’s finally sinking in.

 Why I write

 Writing has always been therapeutic for me.
-But I think it’s the sharing part that makes the healing happen.
+But it’s the sharing that makes the healing happen.
 I don’t write to teach or preach.
 I write to survive.
-And in doing so, I hope it helps someone else feel understood.
-Maybe even a little more hopeful.
+And in doing so, I still hope it helps someone else feel understood.
+Even a little more hopeful.

-I may sometimes wonder if I’m as brilliant as my mom says (thanks, mom), and if I should be sharing all of this.
-But I once heard someone say: if you didn’t have a purpose, you wouldn’t exist.
-So maybe this is mine: to write things that make other mothers feel less alone.
-And maybe to remind myself too, that we don’t have to get it all right to be considered a good person, a good mom.
+I may sometimes question if I’m actually as brilliant as my mom says (thanks, mom), and if I should be sharing all of this.
+But I once heard someone say: If you didn’t have a purpose, you wouldn’t exist.
+So this is mine: to write things that make other mothers feel less alone.
+And to remind myself, too, that we don’t have to get it all right to be considered a good person, a good mom.

 I want my son to see that.
 I want him to remember the quiet moments, the small gestures, the imperfect but always-present love.
 And I want him to know that his mother didn’t disappear into motherhood.
 She grew through it and from it.